 - Use the tracer as their final paper in which they skip the “painting” and just use dry media like markers and crayons to color.

-Designing the Pumpkin
+Tips for Designing the Halloween Pumpkin

-Now, when I teach this to my students, I have them determine which patterns are shape patterns and which ones are line patterns.
 It’s far more interesting to space these kinds of patterns out.
 So a shape pattern next to a line pattern instead of having all the shape patterns together.
 But I’m an art teacher, so I try to get my students to consider the elements of art in the planning phase.

-Once they’ve draw everything, they’ll quickly go over them with bold markers.
-At this point, provide them with a tiny brush and a very small cup of water.
-You barely have to fill the cup.
-I recommend you don’t give them too much on purpose.
 Don’t encourage them to add lots of water to their paper by giving them too much to start with.
 It will flood the paper and all the colors will run.
 The brush needs to be barely wet to make “paint” from markers.
-They also need a small paper towel so they can blot the brush to wipe off the colored marker from the brush.

 When I do marker painting projects, I tell my students to wet all the same colored areas in succession.
 This is so they don’t have keep wiping off their brush of that same color.
 Just add a teensy bit of water and move along.